iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 \end{aligned}
 $$

-And hence the results recored, verified for the peace of the mind.
+We had verified the results for the peace of the mind.

 **Remark**